The Designing Women Reunion: Summary

-A retrospective of Designing Women reunites original cast members Dixie Carter, Annie Potts, Delta Burke, Jean Smart, and Meshach Taylor for the first time in 12 years.
-They reminisce about their time together on the series and about their characters.
-The special includes a compilation of clips highlighting the show's memorable moments, including topics such as initial casting, favorite episodes, how the women met their real-life husbands on the show, and Burke openly discussing her battle with depression and panic attacks prior to her departure from the series.
+A retrospective of Designing Women reunites original cast members Dixie Carter, Annie Potts, Delta Burke, Jean Smart, and Meshach Taylor after 12 years.
+They reminisce on their time together on the series and about their characters.
+The special includes a compilation of the show's memorable moments, including initial casting, favorite episodes, how the women met their real-life husbands on the show, and Burke discussing her battle with depression and panic attacks prior to her departure from the series.

-Also featured are a special appearance by Alice Ghostley, new interviews with crew members and series creators/producers Linda Bloodworth-Thomason and Harry Thomason, recurring cast members Hal Holbrook, Richard Gilliland, Gerald McRaney, and writer/executive producer Pamela Norris sharing their memories of the show in pre-recorded separate interviews.
+Also featured are a special appearance by Alice Ghostley, new interviews with crew members and series creators/producers Linda Bloodworth-Thomason and Harry Thomason, recurring cast members Hal Holbrook, Richard Gilliland, Gerald McRaney, and writer/executive producer Pamela Norris sharing her memories of the show in pre-recorded separate interviews.

 The special was taped on June 4, 2003, in front of a live audience at CBS Studio Center in Studio City, California.